 If you’ve seen other Creamsicle themed cakes around the Internet you might have noticed that most of them are made with a cake mix and a box of orange jello.
 That’s one way to go, but not quite my style…I set out to create a creamsicle cake with a more natural ingredient list and a homemade cake base.
 The flavor is spot on, and the texture is heavenly.

-Here’s how I naturally infuse the flavor of your childhood Creamsicle into my cake ~
+I naturally infuse the orange flavor of a Creamsicle into my cake

 First I make my special orange sugar.
 For this I process the zest of an orange with granulated sugar to make a moist orange flavored sugar that jumpstarts the Creamsicle vibe.
 Fresh orange juice goes into the cake batter as well.
 For more details check out my post on How to Make Citrus Sugar.
 I’ve used this same orange sugar in my Orange Blossom Bundt Cake and it really brings the orange flavor alive.